 The risk for dam failure and the potential catastrophic damage it can cause are not shown on the flood maps from the Federal Emergency Management Agency (FEMA).
 So, while property owners may be aware that they live downstream from a dam, they may not be aware of the true risk.
 Property owners should consider financially protecting their home, business and/or contents with flood insurance.
 Many of these homes and businesses may qualify for the low-cost Preferred Risk Policy, with premiums starting as low as $129 for a home and its contents.

-There is typically a 30-day waiting period for a policy to become effective, so don't wait until the next heavy rain.
+There is typically a 30-day waiting period from date of purchase before your policy goes into effect, so don't wait until the next heavy rain.
 For more information about dams and the risk of living downstream from them, visit:

 Dams can fail with little warning, and the damage can be catastrophic.
 Find Out More

 1 An "unsafe" dam is defined by most states and federal agencies as one that has been found to have deficiencies that leave it more susceptible to failure.
 Source: American Society of Civil Engineers.

 2 Premium is for rates effective January 1, 2011.

 For flood insurance rating purposes, a primary residence is a building that will be lived in by the insured or the insured's spouse for at least 80 percent of the 365 days following the policy effective date.
 If the building will be lived in for less than 80 percent of the policy year, it is considered to be a non-primary residence.